jimbateson7/https-claudiadecarlo.com-/src/en/services/foundation-programme-reset-reconnect.md

 ---
 layout: page.html
 order: 2
-title: 21 days to reconnect
+title: 🍂 21 Days to Reconnect – Autumn Edition
 cardImage: /static/uploads/img_0118-copy.jpeg
 summary: >-
-  A powerful 21-day start to help you regain your energy, reconnect with yourself, and build the momentum needed for real and lasting change.
+  A seasonal reset to release what’s weighing you down, renew your energy, and set strong foundations before the new year.

+  This programme is for people who feel ready to close the year with clarity and purpose, instead of dragging old habits and pressure into January. \

+  \

-  This programme is for people who know something needs to shift, but don’t quite know where to start.
-If you’ve tried to do it on your own, if you feel disconnected, reactive, or stuck in cycles of self-pressure, this is your first step toward breaking free.
+  If you’ve been running on empty, feeling reactive, or stuck in cycles that drain you, this is your chance to pause, reset, and realign.

-  You’ll begin to create sustainable habits with more clarity, purpose, and ease, without falling into extremes or impossible expectations.

-  It’s a safe space to transform your relationship with yourself and start building change from the inside out.
+  Across 21 days, you’ll create sustainable habits that carry you into the new year with more balance, ease, and energy – so change feels natural, not forced.

+  It’s your space to reset, reconnect, and step forward with confidence.
 showLink: true
 linkText: Find out more
 linkUrl: ""
 showContactForm: false
 ---
-## **What it does:**

-I’ll guide you to break out of the superficial cycle of control, guilt, and self-pressure.
-Together, we’ll lay the foundations -supported by neuroscience- for long-term habit change, helping you reconnect with yourself from a place of presence, not pressure.

-You’ll experience small early wins, so you don’t feel overwhelmed or stuck in all-or-nothing thinking.
-You’ll also become more aware of your emotional triggers and subconscious patterns, using practical tools from day one.

-If you don’t feel “ready” for a full transformation yet, this is a safe and effective starting point.

-## **Who it’s for:**

-This programme is for you if you know something needs to change, but you’re unsure where to begin.

-It’s for anyone who wants to reconnect, find clarity, and build new habits from a place of self-compassion—not self-punishment.

-## **Includes:**
+## **Reset · Release · Realign**

+As the seasons shift, autumn invites us to pause, let go of what no longer serves us, and set intentions for the months ahead.
+This special edition of *21 Days to Reconnect* is designed to help you harness that energy – so you can create lasting change from the inside out.

+### Who it’s for

+* You feel the need to slow down and realign after a busy summer.
+* You want to set intentions that will actually stick – beyond New Year’s resolutions.
+* You’re ready to build small, sustainable habits that support your wellbeing and growth.

+### What it does

+🍂 Helps you reset your energy and focus, using the natural rhythm of the season.\
+🍂 Guides you to release unhelpful patterns and emotional clutter.\
+🍂 Supports you to set powerful, realistic intentions for the months ahead.\
+🍂 Builds momentum through small wins, so change feels natural – not forced.

+### Includes

-3 x private 1:1 coaching sessions and 21 days of Telegram or WhatsApp support -or, if you prefer a lighter approach, you can choose to receive guidance and inspiration via email.
+✔️ 3 x private 1:1 coaching sessions (online, 90 minutes each)\
+✔️ 21 days of Telegram or WhatsApp support (or lighter email guidance)\

-## **Investment:**

-Launch price: £375
+✔️ Autumn reflection + intention-setting exercises designed just for this edition

+### Investment

+Seasonal price: £350 (the full programme is worth £700)

+🍂 This is your safe, supported space to reset before the year ends – and to step into the final months with clarity, ease, and purpose.

 I offer a free call to help you decide if this programme is right for you.